Fordalex/kings-hotel/README.md

 For each section of this project i made sure that i resized the viewport to every possible size, i had to remove/change a few features for differnt views to give the best possible experience for the user.

-The home page background image is to big to fit on all the screen sizes so media queiry changes the image to a small title in the top left corner.
+The home page background image is to big to fit on all the screen sizes so media queirys change the image to a small title in the top left corner.

 The windows on the home page are only for desktop as i ran into a bug on the mobile view where the fixed background images dont stay fixed and it didn't give the look i wanted.

-The rating indicators on the hotel information page on desktop look nice all on one row but then on the mobile view didnt all fit, so i had to write another bit of code to collapse the section into two rows which gives a much more pleasing viewing experience.
+The rating indicators on the hotel information page on desktop look nice all on one row but then on the mobile view didn't all fit, so i had to write another bit of code to collapse the section into two rows which gives a much more pleasing viewing experience for moblie view.

 1. How can we help form
 	1. Go to the book now page.